TL;DR

-Anyway, I, like many developers, keep a repository consisting solely of dotfiles, scripts, and other configuration settings that I need to make my computer feel like “mine”.
-This post isn’t about the dotfiles themselves, however.
-(Reminder to self: Write a post about my dotfiles!)
-This post is about the strange events that prevented by configuration .plist files from working.
+Like many developers, I keep a repository consisting of dotfiles, scripts, and other configuration settings that I need to make a computer feel like "mine".

-This is ideal for keeping similar behaviors across multiple computers!
+This is ideal for keeping keyboard shortcuts and app defaults consistent across multiple computers.

 But something broke